Control permissions given to a user on the roles provided and create new roles based on the roles present in the organization.

 As a company grows and onboards more users, there is always a need to regulate access for the team members.
 While a regional sales manager may need to view and edit records such as contacts, accounts, and deals or reports, but may not need access to delete the records.

 Similarly, a Sales Development Representative (SDR) may need access to view and edit contacts, but may not need access to delete a contact or edit a marketing journey.
-In such cases, Admins can create roles that give the right permissions to users in the CRM.
+In such cases, Admins can create roles that grant requisite permissions to users.

-Freshworks CRM provides 7 roles - Account Admin, Administrator, Restricted User, Sales User, Sales Manager, Marketing User and Marketing Manager.
+There are 7 roles available by default - Account Admin, Administrator, Restricted User, Sales User, Sales Manager, Marketing User, and Marketing Manager.
 Admins can use these roles as a basis to modify permissions and create customized roles that suit the nature of their organizational hierarchy.

 To create custom roles,